PhABC/antiScamBot_slack/README.md

 For the flagging warning system to be useful, **you need** to have a channel called **scam-alert**, invite all members to **scam-alert** (with `$inviteAll scam-alert` and by making it a default channel in your settings for new members) and prevent random members from posting in **scam-alert** (with `$mute scam-alert`).

-The flagging commands are :
+The flagging commands are (*Admins and Moderators only*) :
 ```
 $flag  USERNAME     : Will flag USERNAME for scamming
 $unflag  USERNAME : Will remove the flag on a user
 $flag list                       : Will show the current list of flagged users
 $flag help                     : Will list flag commands
 ```

 For now, you need to ban manually the members mentioned in **#scam-alert** as soon as possible, so please put slack on your phone with notifications.
 For some weird reasons, I never found how to ban members via a cellphone.

 ## Moderators
+Admins can add moderators to their slack channel.
+The only thing moderators can do for now is use the flag commands.
+However, whereas the bot automatically post in **scam-alert** when a member is flagged by an Admin, a consensus of moderators is required for the bot to report the scammer.
+This is to avoid moderators from being malicious, which might happen if a member gain the trust of admins and they make them a moderator.

+**IT IS CRITICAL** that moderators are not publicly announced.
+Scammers send private messages to members and exclude admins from their spam attack.
+If the scammers know who the moderators are, then they could easily exclude them from their script so that they are not contacted during their phising attack.
+You should therefore **ALWAYS** use the bot commands in a private channel or by directly messaging the **antiscam** bot.
+Moderators should also never use the flag commands in public channels, as scammers could automatically detect this and blacklist the moderators.

+The moderator commands are (*Admins only*):
+$mods add USERNAME    : Will add USERNAME to the list of moderators
+$mods remove USERNAME : Will remove USERNAME from the list of moderators
+$mods list            : Will show the current list of moderators
+$mods help            : Will list the possible $mods commands

+Note that adding a moderator will send them a private message explaining briefly their responsibilities and the commands they can use.
+I recommend adding admins as moderators as well so they can receive this information.

+## Additional Notes
+All the flagged members, moderators and mute channels are stored in txt files.
+Please do not delete these as you would need to readd/reflag/remute everything.

+You should always run the commands in a private channel (where the bot is) or by directly messaging them to the **antiscam** bot.